gkorpal/gkorpal.github.io/_drafts/computations-in-higher-arithmetic.md

 ### Examples

-We will take some examples from [SageMath](https://sagecell.sagemath.org/) and solve them using Magma functions.
+We will take some examples from [SageMath](https://sagecell.sagemath.org/) and solve them using [Magma](http://magma.maths.usyd.edu.au/calc/).
 Note that, unlike SageMath, Magma doesn't have access to any plotting library like matplotlib.
 Therefore, we can't reproduce the graphical examples we saw above.

 - Ideal factorization